 Arm pain is usually defined as discomfort or pain anywhere on the arm, including the shoulder, elbow and wrist.
-It can be experienced in a variety of ways, ranging from a sudden accident to inflammation of the skin, muscles or joints.
+It can be caused in a variety of ways, ranging from a sudden accident to inflammation of the skin, muscles or joints.
 Tripping and falling, and conditions caused by overuse are just some examples of how you could develop an arm injury.
+Repetitive strain injury is not an uncommon example of the type of arm injury which you may be able to make a claim for, but you could also claim for more serious arm injuries such as broken bones or burns.

 The symptoms of an arm injury may not be serious enough to warrant medical attention, and in many cases, you should be able to manage your pain at home.
 Rest, over-the-counter medicine and gentle massage may be enough to help you get on with your life while the injury heals.
 However, if you experience any of the following symptoms, it is vital that you speak to your doctor as soon as possible: